Coronavirus how-to: Protect yourself while shopping

 • Make a list so you can shop fast and get in and out as quickly as possible.
 Touch only the items you’ll buy.
 Don’t buy items from help-yourself spots like olive or salad bars or bulk bins.
 Food safety expert Jeff Nelken suggests buying from gravity-fed bins that drop the food into your bag, but don’t forget to wipe the handle before you touch it.

-• If you use gloves, put them on before going into the store, and discard the gloves after you leave the store.
+• If you use gloves, put them on before going into the store, and discard them after you leave the store.
 Don’t reuse them.

 • Use the self-checkout option if you can, to minimize contact with other people, and once again, clean the keypad and touch screen before you use them.